Elginz/ForeCoin/apps/static/assets/readme.md

 ## Download CSV Files

-As the CSV files are relatively big, not all files such as the full CSV files are loaded into this github repository.
+As some files are relatively big, not all files are loaded into this github repository.

 Attached below is a google drive link with the folders.